Language Basics

 Plain text

-Strings do not need to be quoted except in specific cases.
+Strings don't need to be quoted except in specific cases.

 Date